waldo323/schedcsv/README.md

    * schedules by room for dubugging (./output/schedbyroom/)
    * schedules by room for use in making signs for each room (./penguicon.schedules.per.room.xml)

-soon to be output:
-  * trifold grid csv
-    * need to add addressing or a map of somesort so that I can pull each item into the csv without a computationally expensive loop setup....there are already way too many loops in this script
-    * probably something where the script could call room.time and it would get the title of the entries in that slot
-    * ....maybe not for this year since there is a spreadsheet with schedule in a very similar format...so exporting that as csv might work better for now

 Running wish list:
   * work with tuxtrax https://github.com/MattArnold/tuxtrax
   * split code into separately functioning bits